contractautomataproject/ContractAutomataLib/README.md

 FMCA Tool is built on top of JaMaTa,  an earlier prototypical tool for managing different automata models.
 The tool is still prototypical and under development.
-At the actual stage, it has been mainly used by the authors for developing the theory regarding FMCA, and the earlier formalisms MSCA and CA.
+At the actual stage, it has been mainly used by the author for developing the theory regarding FMCA, and the earlier formalisms MSCA and CA.

-We are working  on improving its usability for potential users and we are searching for developers helping on this topic.
+I am working (when I have free time) on improving its usability for potential users and I am  searching for some developer to help me on this topic.
-Also, the code should be reorganised and cleaned, the current version is a result of quick incremental patches over the years.
+Also, the code should be reorganised and cleaned, the current version is a result of quick incremental patches made over the years, with the goal of performing empirical evaluation of the theory and algorithms under development.
+If you have any question or want to help contact me on davide.basile@isti.cnr.it.

 FMCAT features both a GUI (based on mxGraph) and a command line interface (deprecated).